dss99911/kotlin-simple-architecture/README.md

 }
 ```

-module's build.gradle.kts
+2. module's build.gradle.kts
 ```kotlin
 apply(plugin = "kim.jeonghyeon.kotlin-simple-architecture-gradle-plugin")
 ```

+3. copy Jetpack Compose, SwiftUi related files
+- as Jetpack Compose on library is not yet supported
+- not yet support library of SwiftUi code.
+- so, copy the files from template project.
+- To use this library without copying will be supported soon.

 # Articles
-TODO, 1.
+TODO: 1.
 What we can do with Kotlin Multiplatform
+TODO: 2.
+Api call on Kotlin Multiplatform
+TODO: 3.
+MVVM on Kotlin Multiplatform(explain DataFlow)
+TODO: 4.
+Authentication, OAuth on Kotlin Multiplatform
+TODO: 5.
+Deeplink on Multiplatform
+TODO: 6.
+Kotlin Simple Architecture Advanced use cases.
+    - why template project.(different version. stable version. etc)
+    - local ip adress
+    - preference controller, preference
+    - log
+    - plugin configuration
+    - reactive
+    - for future

 # Planning & Contributions
 All issues and plan is described [here](https://hyun.myjetbrains.com/youtrack/agiles/108-0/109-0)
 Anyone can create ticket and contribute.

 # License

 ```
 Copyright 2020 Jeonghyun Kim